PeterNMcArthur/typescript-openapi-generator/CONTRIBUTING.md

-# Contributing to Lambda OpenAPI Generator
+# Contributing to TS to OpenAPI Spec

 We love your input!
-We want to make contributing to Lambda OpenAPI Generator as easy and transparent as possible, whether it's:
+We want to make contributing to TS to OpenAPI Spec as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code